!

 • Listen.
 Taking the time to listen and talk about what has happened can help.

 • Signpost options.
-Ask them if they’re okay to talk through some possible options for support or how they might report what has happened.
+Ask them if they’re okay to talk through some possible options for support or how they might disclose what has happened.
 Do not take on the role of a counsellor or therapist.

 Resources